aaron10l/diversidy/README.md

 ## Getting Started

-To get started with Diversidy, you will need to create an account and connect it to the brokerages where you hold your investments.
+To get started with Diversidy, you will need to create a beta tester account and connect it to the brokerages where you hold your investments.
 Diversidy currently supports the following brokerages:

 - TD Ameritrade
 - Charles Schwab